ncatlab/nlab-content/pages/6/2/1/0/126/content.md

 _[[Mike Shulman|Mike]] says_: I have a few objections to considering any faithful functor to be a "subcategory."

 1. I really have a hard time convincing myself that the category of groups is a subcategory of the category of sets.
-A group is a set with extra [[property, structure, and stuff|structure]], not a set satisfying some property.
+A group is a set with extra [[stuff, structure, property|structure]], not a set satisfying some property.
 2. Every functor between [[discrete category|discrete categories]] is faithful.
 Therefore, if every faithful functor is a subcategory, every set (considered as a discrete category) would be a subcategory of every other (nonempty) set.
 3. In particular, the terminal category would have a proper class of inequivalent subcategories.